-PM Matteo Renzi to resign as Italy faces uncertainty
+Italy: Renzi's resignation delayed after meeting with President | CNN

 “What will happen is that the people who have governed Italy will return but nothing will happen,” he said.

-"I have faith in him, he is a person that Italians love because you can see he is a professional person.
+He added, “I have faith in him, he is a person that Italians love because you can see he is a professional person.”

 Another voter, Alex, said that Renzi’s mistake was making the referendum too political.